The skill behind hedgelaying

-The skill of traditional hedge-laying is declining despite the many ecological benefits using it offers.
-Our countryside volunteers join a decreasing number of people working in the countryside who have these important skills.
+The skill of traditional hedgelaying is declining despite the many ecological benefits using it offers.
+Our countryside volunteers are part of a decreasing number who are able to learn the art.

 Managing the hedgerows

-Hedge-laying is a way of managing hedgerows to ensure that they remain an impermeable barrier for livestock, and do not grow unchecked and develop sizable gaps in-between.
-Hedge-laying has been practiced ever since humans began to keep, and need to contain, stock.
+Hedgelaying is a way of managing hedgerows to ensure that they remain an impermeable barrier for livestock, and do not succeed into a line of large trees with sizable gaps in-between.
+Hedgelaying has been practiced ever since humans began to keep, and need to contain, stock.